Exercise and Dementia

 - trauma (concussions)

 Looking at this list above, how many of those conditions are related to a person's lifestyle, and, thus, could potentially be prevented?
-ANSWER: All of them!
+ANSWER: Other than Parkinson's disease, all of them!
 Even Alzheimer's disease and low testosterone levels can be prevented (at least, partially) by exercising regularly.
 Thus, lack of regular exercise or activity is arguably the most important risk factor!